Super-resolution microscopy: History

 By 1978, the first theoretical ideas had been developed to break the Abbe limit, which called for using a 4Pi microscope as a confocal laser-scanning fluorescence microscope where the light is focused from all sides to a common focus that is used to scan the object by 'point-by-point' excitation combined with 'point-by-point' detection.

 However the publication from 1978 had drawn an improper physical conclusion (i.e. a point-like spot of light) and had completely missed the axial resolution increase as the actual benefit of adding the other side of the solid angle.

 Some of the following information was gathered (with permission) from a chemistry blog's review of sub-diffraction microscopy techniques.

 In 1986, a super-resolution optical microscope based on stimulated emission was patented by Okhonin.

 Super-resolution techniques

 Photon tunneling microscopy (PTM)

-Photon tunneling microscopy (PTM) is a form of near-field scanning optical microscopy (NSOM) that exploits the phenomenon of photon tunneling to surpass the diffraction limit.
-PTM involves the use of a sharp optical fiber tip positioned extremely close to the sample surface, typically within a few nanometers.
-When light is directed through the fiber tip, evanescent waves can tunnel through the gap and interact with the sample, allowing sub-wavelength resolution imaging.
+Photon tunneling microscopy (PTM) provides real-time whole-field non-scanning imaging with sub-wavelength lateral resolution and vertical resolution as low as 1 nanometer, as demonstrated by John M. Guerra.
+(Note the differentiation of PTM with photon scanning tunneling microscopy (PSTM), which is essentially a re-naming of near-field scanning optical microscopy (NSOM) that exploits the near-field from a sharp optical fiber tip positioned extremely close to the sample surface, typically within a few nanometers, such that when the fiber is scanned along the sample surface an image is built up).

-PTM benefits from high spatial resolution due to its sensitivity to the evanescent field at the sample surface.
-The resolution is mainly determined by the tip geometry and its distance from the sample rather than the wavelength of light.
+PTM provides sub-wavelength spatial resolution due to its capture of bound high-frequency diffracted light at the sample and conversion into image-forming propagating light.
+Easy insertion of the sample surface into the evanescent field at the distal end of the microscope is provided by a flexible "transducer" of a polymer or thin glass that is placed proximal to the sample.
+This transducer is flexible enough to follow macro-curves on the sample while providing a stiff flat reference locally.
+The vertical resolution is limited only by the photometric resolution of the whole-field detector, and can be as low as 1 nanometer.
 The technique has been applied to biological and solid-state samples, offering insights into surface morphology and optical properties at the nanoscale.